EXJUSTICE/Sammuta/README.md

 As this is forked from the original TF repository, You will find the android demo itself at Sammuta\tensorflow\contrib\lite\java\demo\app\src\main\java\com\example\android

-You will also find the training dataset and alternative tflite modifications in their respective .rar directories.
+You will also find the training dataset in its own .rar directory.

 The final version of Sammuta will integrate with sensor networks and LANDSAT data to provide a multichannel early detection system.